web

 Review missingField or invalidField_0..N in the reply message, correct errors, and resend.

-RRC 104 Duplicate Request – The merchantReferenceCode matches another from the past 15 minutes.
+RRC 104 Duplicate Request – The merchantReferenceCode matches another request from the past 15 minutes.

 RRC 233 Processor Decline – Invalid Data – The processor returned a general decline.
 Request an alternate payment method.